 How is the Scrutiny Assessment conducted?

 While scrutinizing, the assessing officer enquires the taxpayer.
-The scrutiny is done in order to ensure that the details given by the taxpayer is valid and correct.
-If any discrepancies are found, the assessing officer may charge penalties from the asesessee for the same.
+The scrutiny is done in order to ensure that the details given by the taxpayer are valid and correct.
+If any discrepancies are found, the assessing officer may charge penalties from the assessee for the same.

 The scrutiny assessment is conducted in order to ensure that the assessee has not understated the income, calculated excessive loss or underpaid tax in any manner.

 - Not filing Income Tax Return

 Each person is required to file ITR online on time by ensuring that the all the details match correctly.
 If the income of persons is more than the Basic Tax Exemption Limit, they are required to file the tax returns.
 Tax Return has to be filed even if the tax has already been deducted.
 If a person does not pay his/her taxes on time, he/she will get a notice from the Income Tax Department.